 Open-captioned videocassettes for the Composition I, Introduction to Computers, Cultural Anthropology, Personal and Community Health, General Geology, Introduction to Psychology and Environmental Science telecourses are also available.
 American National Government is adapted for hearing-impaired students.
-The cassettes may be borrowed without charge from the reserve desk in the JCCC library.
+The cassettes may be borrowed without charge from the reserve desk in Billington Library.